 - Driving under the influence of drugs and/or alcohol – Truck drivers who are under the influence of drugs or alcohol are just as likely to cause an accident as regular motorists, but their vehicles pose far more of a threat.

 - Overweight cargo or freight – Occasionally, trucks are loaded with too much weight in cargo.
 This can make the vehicle handle in an unsafe manner.
 Excess weight is especially dangerous during adverse road conditions.

 - Brake failure – Because big rigs and other commercial trucks are so heavy, a lot of stress is placed on their brakes.
 Without proper maintenance, this can lead to a brake failure resulting in a potentially deadly collision.

 - Tire failure or separation – Just as a truck’s brakes undergo plenty of stress, other parts of a big rig can be more prone to failure than in other vehicles.
 Tire failures or separations tend to be among the most common of these failures and pose a very significant threat.

 - Speeding or reckless driving – Speeding or driving recklessly in a big rig can, very obviously, be especially dangerous because of the physical forces at work.

-While most people realize the value of a good attorney, the Russell Law Firm is well aware that the cost of putting a lawyer on retainer is beyond the means of many – and that’s even truer following a severe accident.
+While most people realize the value of a good attorney, the Russell Law Firm, LLC is well aware that the cost of putting a lawyer on retainer is beyond the means of many – and that’s even truer following a severe accident.
 We work on a contingency fee basis.

 Simply put, that means we earn no money from our work until our clients are paid; either through judgment from the court or through a successful settlement.
 There is no need to put up any money before we begin your case and all initial consultations with prospective clients are free.